Howard County and Montgomery County Special-Needs Planning Attorney

 Caring for a child with a disability can often feel like being trapped in a maze.
 Today, parents have to navigate a complex labyrinth of laws governing public benefits eligibility, an expanding alphabet soup of government agencies and insurance companies, and the growing mountain of paperwork documenting their child’s disability.
 Special-needs planning allows parents to navigate their way out of the maze and get their child the support they deserve while preserving their family’s legacy.
 The special needs planning practice of McDonald Law Firm encompasses the following strategies:

 Third-Party Special-Needs Trust

-A third-party special needs trust is a way to transfer money and property to an individual with special needs without compromising that individual’s eligibility for Supplemental Security Income (SSI), Medicaid or other means-tested government assistance.
+A third-party special needs trust is a way to transfer money and property to an individual with special needs without compromising that individual’s eligibility for Supplemental Security Income (SSI), Medicaid, or other means-tested government assistance.

-For advice and assistance on the proper legal strategies in preparing a comprehensive special needs plan, call McDonald Law Firm at 443-741-1088.
-We offer a no obligation consultation, and we practice throughout Howard County and the surrounding counties.
+For advice and assistance on the proper legal strategies in preparing a comprehensive special-needs plan, call McDonald Law Firm at 443-741-1088 or reach out to us online.
+We offer a no obligation consultation, and we practice throughout Howard County, Montgomery County and the surrounding counties.